counterdao/dss-token/README.md

 The minimum `cost` of a `DSSToken` is 0.01 ether.
 However, anyone may call `hike` and `drop` to modify the current `cost` by 10%.
-If you choose to `mint`, consider using [Flashbots Protect](https://docs.flashbots.net/flashbots-protect/overview) to avoid unwanted reverts.
+If you choose to `mint`, consider using [Flashbots Protect](https://docs.flashbots.net/flashbots-protect/overview) to avoid unwanted reverts if the token price changes while your transaction is pending.

 Additionally, `mint`, `hike`, and `drop` will distribute `CTR` governance token to the caller if a sufficient balance remains in the `DSSToken` contract.